srikanta-skg/TechnicalPaper/Technical_report.md

   ## Limitation of Firewall

-  * Firewall can not completly protect us from Internet as it does not scan every incomming data packet.
+  * Firewall can not completely protect us from Internet as it does not scan every incomming data packet.

-  * As the firewall is used to protech the user from unauthorized network, if the user itself attacks the internal network the firwall cannot protect the system.
+  * As the firewall is used to protect the user from unauthorized network, if the user itself attacks the internal network the firwall cannot protect the system.

   * A firewall is only effective if it has only one entry exit point of a network but if there exist more than one entry exit point it fais to protect.